rust-tutorials/triangle-from-scratch/book_src/appendix/utf16_literals.md

 Rust literals are textual content encoded as UTF-8.

-Sometimes we our textual content in other encodings instead.
+Sometimes we want our textual content in other encodings instead.

 This can be done at runtime,
 but why do at runtime what you could be doing at compile time?